 So this is a light, easy salad to whip up, and has the taste of the beach included!
 Add some avocado and jalapeño pepper and it becomes a Mexican beach!

-- 2 cups of samphire or sea asparagus soaked for 10 minutes in cold water to remove some of their brininess, then rinsed
+- 2 cups samphire or sea asparagus soaked for 10 minutes in cold water to remove some of their brininess, then rinsed

-- Place the onion in a small bowl and cover with the juice of 1-2 limes.
-If you find that you need more juice because the limes are just not releasing, go for it.
-Let this sit- it will soften the onion's texture and more importantly, it's bite.
+Place the onion in a small bowl and cover with the juice of the limes.
+Let it sit- this will soften the onion's texture, and it's bite.

-- Cook pasta according to directions till al dente.
-Rinse, drizzle with a tbsp of olive oil and set aside to cool.
+Cook the pasta according to the package directions, till al dente.
+Rinse, drizzle with a couple tsp of olive oil and set aside to cool.

-- Cube the avocado and add to the salad, making sure to coat each cube with the dressing (this will keep it from going brown)
+Cube the avocado and add it to the salad, making sure to coat each cube with some of the dressing (this will keep it from turning brown)

-- Add the jalapeño slices (as much as you feel best for your family) and crumbled feta.
+Add the jalapeño slices (as much as you and your guests can handle) and the crumbled feta.

-- Add freshly cracked pepper to taste and toss.
+Add freshly cracked pepper to taste and toss gently.

-- There is room for play here.
+There is room to play here.
 Use cucumbers instead of zucchini if you'd like.
 Add chopped almonds for a protein crunch.